You can fix your impulse shopping mistakes!

 It was perfect and EXACTLY what I needed to finish decorating my music room.
 I honestly thought that this picture was made for my house.
 The colors and the style was just what I wanted and I already knew which wall I would hang it on.

-I KNEW that I shouldn’t buy it.
-I understand Spending Triggers and I teach people daily how to avoid them.
-I stood in the exact same spot at Hobby Lobby for ten minutes while an internal debate ensued in my head.
+I KNEW that I shouldn’t buy it, I understand Spending Triggers and I teach people daily how to avoid them.
+So, I stood in the exact same spot at Hobby Lobby for ten minutes while an internal debate ensued in my head.

 You all know how the story ends.
 I let out a sigh, threw caution to the wind, and bought that picture using my credit card.

 I’m not proud of this moment.
 I sure wish I could tell all of you that I’m perfect ALL of the time and never impulse shop!
 But, that just would not be true.
 I’m just a regular lady trying my best….and sometimes that means failure.